-Section 10 How the Sustainability Appraisal Process has influenced Plan Making
+Section 10 How the Sustainability Appraisal has Influenced Plan-Making and Mitigation Measures Identified

+Section 11 Monitoring

-Section 11 Proposals for monitoring What Happens Next
+Section 12 What Happens Next

-Further detail on the detailed content of this 'Sustainability Report' is set out in tables 1.1 and 1.2.
+1.13.2 Further detail on the detailed content of this 'Sustainability Report' is set out in tables 1.2 and 1.3.

-1.13 COMPLIANCE WITH THE SEA DIRECTIVE AND ENACTING REGULATIONS
+1.14 COMPLIANCE WITH THE SEA DIRECTIVE AND ENACTING REGULATIONS

-The Strategic Environmental Assessment Directive sets out a prescriptive list of the information, which must be included within an 'Environmental Report' published for the purposes of satisfying the requirements of the Directive.
+1.14.1 The Strategic Environmental Assessment Directive sets out a prescriptive list of the information, which must be included within an 'Environmental Report' published for the purposes of satisfying the requirements of the Directive.
 The following table sets what these specific requirements are and where they have been addressed in this report.